dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Identify Hot Branches {#sec:lbr_hot_branch}

 Branch recording also enables us to identify the most frequently taken branches.
 It is supported on Intel and AMD.
-According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
+According to Arm's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
 Here is an example:

 ```bash
 $ perf record -e cycles -b -- ./a.exe